 Students who are 21 and older can contact an AEL center and apply for the free vouchers, that are used during the HSE registration as the final payment.

-A voucher is usually a numeric code that is applied during the checkout process on the GED or HiSET website.
+A voucher is usually a numeric code that is applied during the checkout process on the GED website.
 Vouchers can be used to pay for the regular exam and retakes.

-However, these vouchers can’t be used to pay for a test readiness assessment, the so-called GED Ready® test or the HiSET Official Practice Test.
+However, these vouchers can’t be used to pay for a test readiness assessment, the so-called GED Ready® test.

-HSE vouchers are valid for in-person and online GED and HiSET testing.
+HSE vouchers are valid for in-person and online GED testing.